daos-stack/daos/docs/QSG/docker.md

 - PMEM:(12)x16GB

 ## Configuring Hugepages
-Additional information in Hugepages is located in the administration portion of this guid <need link> and at (kernel.org)[https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt]
+Additional information in Hugepages is located in the administration portion of this guide <need link> and at (kernel.org)[https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt]

 ### Determining Huge pages
 The number of huge pages allocated could be checked with the following command: